Visit the institution website for COVID‑19 updates

 A 2:1 honours degree, or international equivalent, in landscape design or landscape architecture.
 We will also consider applicants on an individual basis with lower or non-standard qualifications who can demonstrate a high degree of design ability and relevant work experience.

 Months of entry

-We will work with you to expand on your ability to think critically about the design of place and space.
-You will develop advanced skills so that you can deal with complex aspects of landscape design and planning in a creative and innovative way.
+This Landscape Architecture course will improve your ability to think critically about the design of place and space.
+You'll develop advanced skills to deal with complex aspects of landscape design and planning in a creative and innovative way.

 Information for international students

 English Language requirements: Direct Entry : IELTS 6.5 overall (with a minimum of 5.5 in all sub-skills).
 If you have lower English Language scores, you may be accepted onto a Pre-sessional English Language course.

 See our course fees and funding web page.